sagemath/sage-archive-2023-02-01/src/doc/en/developer/workflows.rst

      * [new branch]      my_branch -> my_branch

-Because of the ``--track`` option, the ``git pull`` command will default to downloading your coauthor 's changes from your github branch.
+Because of the ``--track`` option, the ``git pull`` command will default to downloading your coauthor's changes from your github branch.
 Alternatively, you can create a new branch on your fork's GitHub webpage.